Ojito Wilderness – Beauty in the High Desert

 If you are in the Albuquerque area, we recommend visiting the Ojito Wilderness.
 Be sure to plan your trip, giving yourself plenty of time to explore.

-Another great area to hike are the Foothills in the northeast section of Albuquerque, near the base of the Sandia Mountains.
+Another great area to hike is the Foothills in the northeast section of Albuquerque, near the base of the Sandia Mountains.

 If you would like to receive an email when our next post is ready, complete the Subscribe section on this page.